LaWebcapsule/directus9/docs/getting-started/glossary.md

 ## Projects

 A Project is a complete instance of the platform.
 Each project represents a **Database**, but also encapsulates a config file, asset storage, and any custom extensions.
-Projects are the highest level of organization in Directus.
+Projects are the highest level of organization in Directus9.

 - [Creating a Project](/self-hosted/quickstart)
 - [Configuring a Project](/self-hosted/config-options)